 Clicking on “more settings…” will open up a modal with available view options.
 Those allow you to customize the look of your editor.
 You can choose between light and dark mode, set the canvas pattern to none, dotted or grid and choose the workbench color.
 You can also hide or show the properties panel or enable/disable smart guides and snapping.

-Finally, if you click on “More actions” you’ll see some choices pertaining to account management like adding a user, integration settings and logging out as well as a link to iterations and resources (help sections and shortcuts in the editor).
+Finally, if you click on “More actions” you’ll see some choices pertaining to account management like adding a user, integration settings and logging out as well as a link to iterations.

 We hope you’ll love the new simplified editor as much as we do and find it easier and more intuitive to use.
 If you have any questions or feedback you can always reach us to email@example.com.